 - potential contaminants, such as heavy metals, pesticides, or microbes

-- which lab did the testing (ideally a third-party lab)
+- which lab did the testing; make sure it's a third-party lab

 2. Effects will vary, based on your health

-There has been plenty of conflicting research, with many results dependent on the individual’s health.
+As with the 100+ other cannabinoids found in the cannabis plant, CBD can have different effects on different people.
 One study found that it can increase sleep duration for people with clinical conditions, while another published in Frontiers in Pharmacology found that CBD had zero impact on sleep in healthy volunteers.

 3. Sleep issues stemming from anxiety and pain disorders may benefit from CBD

-“For many people, their sleep issues may be rooted in anxiety,” says Dr. Chris Winter, a sleep specialist, neurologist, and Sleep.com advisor.
+“For many people, their sleep issues may be rooted in anxiety,” says Dr. Chris Winter, sleep specialist and Sleep Advisor to Sleep.com.
 “It’s not that they can’t sleep, it’s that they’re scared that they cannot.
 That anxiety loop can make it such that people will take longer to fall asleep, and that’s where I can see CBD coming into play.”

 One 2020 study found that individuals who took CBD for treatment for anxiety and depression reported less symptoms and an improvement in their ability to perform daily functions.
 The three-month study mentioned above also found sustained decrease in anxiety symptoms with use of CBD.